Caching and Observability

 Tags and Invalidation

-Cache(ttl) automatically tags the entry with the model table name.
-Writes
+Cache(ttl) automatically tags the entry with the model table name and

 Cache(5*time.Minute).